On the initial state of the universe and the time arrow: Discussions and conclusions

 \section{Discussions and conclusions}

-In this paper, we have investigated the validity of the GSL in the context of quantum cosmology by considering the approach introduced in \cite{Silva:2015qna}.
-We have analyzed three regimes for the evolution of the universe: the superinflationary regime, the transition regime, and the ordinary inflationary regime.
+In this paper, we have investigated the validity of the GSL in the context of the approach introduced in \cite{Silva:2015qna}, where quantum corrected Friedmann equations have been obtained.
+Such equations reproduce the semiclassical LQC scenario plus higher curvature terms and a cosmological constant.

+We have analyzed three regimes for the evolution of the universe as given by the Raychaudhuri equation \eq{q-ray-eq}: the superinflationary regime, the transition time, and the ordinary inflationary regime.
+Such regimes have been also analyzed in the context of LQC \cite{Sadjadi:2012wg}.

 It is possible to argue that the GSL remains valid during the regimes above if one considers that there is a lower bound to the minimal area parameter, which is in agreement with one hopes from a quantum gravity scenario.
-Moreover, the universe must have passed from a negative entropy state at the superinflationary regime to a positive entropy state in the epoch of ordinary inflation.
+Moreover, the universe must have passed from a negative entropy state during the superinflationary regime to a positive entropy state in the epoch of ordinary inflation.

+The negative values for the universe's entropy during the superinflationary regime must be related to higher curvature effects which dominate this phase of the early cosmological evolution \cite{Cvetic:2001bk, Kehagias:2015ata}.
+However, as the universe expands and its density becomes lower, the higher curvature effects become less relevant, and the universe's entropy becomes positive.

-In front of such results, it is not possible to favor the scenario proposed by LQG and other bounce approaches to quantum cosmology that the universe has passed from an earlier contraction regime to the current expansion one.
-It is because, in such a case, the universe should pass from a positive entropy state before the bounce to a negative state after (during) this process, which would violate the GSL.
+The present results challenge the usual proposals by LQG and string theory to quantum cosmology, that the universe has passed from an earlier contraction regime to the current expansion one.
+It is because, in such a case, the universe should have passed from a positive entropy state before the bounce to a negative entropy one, after (during) this process, which would violate the GSL.
+In this way, a possible scenario that arises in the light of the present results is that the universe has emerged from some negative entropy state without a prior evolution.

-In this way, the present paper introduces the possibility that the universe has emerged from some negative entropy state without a bounce.
-Such a result can bring us interesting additional insights about the initial state of the cosmos.
-It is because negative entropy consists of a quantum concept that has no parallel in classical physics, being concerned with entangled systems and related to the existence of a quantum memory \cite{Song:2014, Cerf:1995sa, Rio:2011}.
+Even though only a complete theory of quantum gravity can offer us a full explanation of this kind of phenomenon related to the universe's initial state, the results found out in the present paper provide a prospect on the beginning of the cosmos that brings an additional task to programs for the quantization of gravity: to explain how negative entropy states can appear in their frameworks.

+In this sense, even though we have obtained Friedmann equations similar to that obtained in the context of LQC, the additional higher curvature terms, which lead to negative entropy states at the beginning of the cosmos, are not well understood in the LQC context, since its models are not based on a derivation from a covariant quantum theory \cite{Bojowald:2019ckm}.